AdobeDocs/commerce-frontend-core/src/pages/ui-components/howto/new-component-declaration.md

 1. Declare the component in a separate `.xml` file using the `<container>` or `<component>` as parent node.

 ## Declare a custom secondary component

-**The current version of Magento does not yet support secondary components.**
+**The current version of the application does not yet support secondary components.**

 <!-- Link Definitions -->